aantropov/sailor/README.md

 ## <a name="AssetManagement"></a> Asset Management
 The idea under `Sailor's` `AssetManagement` is similar to `Unity's` approach.
 For each asset, game engine generates `.asset` meta file under the same folder, which stores detailed information about the asset, how the asset should be imported, id, import time and other parameters.

-The engine handles timestamps of asset files and asset info, which are used to find outdated files.
+The engine handles timestamps of files in meta, and uses them to find outdated assets.
 The game engine API operates with unique ids `UIDs` which are generated during asset import and stored in the '.asset' files.

 ### <a name="AssetInfo"></a> AssetInfo and AssetFile